Meet The Editor

 Please contact me for anything unusual, and I am sure we can work it out!

 I work with a number of proofreaders and Janie’s work is exceptional.
+She makes my books stronger.

 Chris Culver, New York Times Bestselling Author